StetHD/tarifa-book/usage/info.md

 Options:

     --help, -h            Show this message
-    --verbose, -V  Be more verbose on everything
+    --verbose, -V         Be more verbose on everything --dump-configuration  Display the tarifa configuration after the parsing is done

 Examples: